This “Magic Basket” Solves Two Common Problems for My Family

+I have a clutter-busting, kid-resetting secret weapon.
+It’s called the Magic Basket, and it lives in our game closet.
 Family life is messy.
 Figuratively, but also literally.
 Having so many people inhabiting one space means that things get left out all over the house.
-From socks that get taken off right when and where feet get too hot and green army men set out for battle, to abandoned hair ties and scattered LEGO pieces, there’s something from everyone everywhere.
+From socks that get taken off right when and where feet get too hot to abandoned hair ties and scattered LEGO pieces, there’s something everywhere from everyone.

 We have rules and routines in place that help get the whole family in on trying to prevent messes and pitching in to clean them up.
-For example, we regularly do a “Power 10,” in which everyone picks up and puts away everything in their designated zone — all within ten minutes.
+For example, we regularly do a “Power 10,” in which everyone picks up and puts away everything in their designated zone — all within 10 minutes.
 But our systems aren’t perfect, and more often than I like, I find myself overwhelmed by clutter and feeling like I have to clean it up by myself.

 So I employ a kid-mess variation of the laundry basket method to help solve both problems.